Nicolas Chalvin: Activity in the operatic field

-Since then, Nicolas Chalvin has performed in many opera houses, directing works that bear witness to great curiosity and were as many opportunities to work with the greatest directors, such as Matthew Jocelyn, Alain Garichot, Stephan Grögler, Omar Porras, Jérôme Savary, Daniel Slater, Jean-Louis Martinoty, Moshe Leiser and Patrice Caurier: Don Pasquale by Donizetti, Orfeo ed Euridice by Gluck, Reigen by Philippe Boesmans, La vie parisienne by Offenbach, Carmen by Bizet at the Opéra de Lausanne, The Nose by Shostakovitch, The Rake's Progress by Stravinsky at Nantes-Angers Opéra, Maria Stuarda, L'elisir d'amore, Don Pasquale by Donizetti, L'italiana in Algeri by Rossini, A Midsummer Night's Dream by Benjamin Britten and Eugene Onéguin by Tchaikovski at the Théâtre de Caen, Véronique by Messager in Nancy and Rouen, Dolorès by André Jolivet and Rita by Donizetti in Rennes, Così fan tutte by Mozart at the Grand Théâtre de Genève, Les Troyens by Berlioz at the Tiroler Landestheater of Innsbruck.
+Since then, Nicolas Chalvin has performed in many opera houses directing works, and he has worked with directors such as Matthew Jocelyn, Alain Garichot, Stephan Grögler, Omar Porras, Jérôme Savary, Daniel Slater, Jean-Louis Martinoty, Moshe Leiser and Patrice Caurier: Don Pasquale by Donizetti, Orfeo ed Euridice by Gluck, Reigen by Philippe Boesmans, La vie parisienne by Offenbach, Carmen by Bizet at the Opéra de Lausanne, The Nose by Shostakovitch, The Rake's Progress by Stravinsky at Nantes-Angers Opéra, Maria Stuarda, L'elisir d'amore, Don Pasquale by Donizetti, L'italiana in Algeri by Rossini, A Midsummer Night's Dream by Benjamin Britten and Eugene Onéguin by Tchaikovski at the Théâtre de Caen, Véronique by Messager in Nancy and Rouen, Dolorès by André Jolivet and Rita by Donizetti in Rennes, Così fan tutte by Mozart at the Grand Théâtre de Genève, Les Troyens by Berlioz at the Tiroler Landestheater of Innsbruck.

 Chalvin is very attached to collaborations with lyrical artists, and also attaches great importance to the programming of concerts that integrate lyrical pieces in recital, within the season of the Orchestre des Pays de Savoie, but also by regularly conducting concerts such as the final concert of the competition for lyric art of Clermont Ferrand.